 Students who have attended Houghton, left for any reason and wish to return must re-apply for admission and ensure that the college receives transcripts for any college work taken in the interim.
-Readmission is not automatic, but is based on the student's entire academic record and previous Houghton involvement.
+Readmission is not automatic, but is based on the student's entire academic record, previous Houghton involvement, and other life circumstances occurring since leaving Houghton.